nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-view-designer/ui-designer.md

 ## Translations

-Allows you to create and/or Manage your `messages.json` files from this view to add a new language to your platform. </br>
+Create and/or Manage your `messages.json` files from this view to add a new language to your platform. </br>
 This file is composed of the keys used in UI following by their value in the corresponding language.

 ## Dashboard

-Allows you to customize the default Web UI dashboard and edit the default HTML code to include your custom elements.
+Customize the default Web UI dashboard and edit the default HTML code to include your custom elements.

 * * *